Bye-bye, all of EVANGELION.

 This is the part of FINAL EVA that I love.
 It’s just So Good.
 All throughout Eva, Shinji never really gets the courage to talk to his dad–but boy do they talk here.
 But first they have to battle it out, Eva Unit 1 VS Eva Unit 13.
 Except they’re in some crazy realm that only places them in environments based on their memories, which results in the two Evas battling it out in a tokusatsu TV show set depicting Tokyo 3, Misato’s apartment, Shinji’s school, and other nonsensical settings.
 It’s super wacky, and it’s the level of insanity I wanted out of FINAL EVA.
 But then it gets introspective.
 Shinji and Gendo sit down to chat against a beautiful collage of insane imagery, but ultimately they end up on the train.
 You know, that train.

 But what’s good about all this?
 What’s good about it is that we get to see the Ikari Gendo Angst Show.
 All this time we only saw the Ikari Shinji Angst Show, but what we learn here is that Shinji’s angst was entirely driven by Gendo’s angst.
 Like father, like son I suppose.
 Of course, Gendo’s insecurities and obsessions–and how they fucked up Shinji–are touched upon in the original TV and film run of Neon Genesis Evangelion, but not in this level of detail.
 As Gendo rants and raves, and quite clearly tries to push his son away, Shinji quietly asserts, “Dad, I just want to talk to you.”
-Shinji tries to breaks down Gendo, itching to learn why he keeps driving humanity to the apocalypse time and time again.
+Shinji tries to break down Gendo, itching to learn why he keeps driving humanity to the apocalypse time and time again.
 And Gendo breaks, gloriously.
 The best part of this examination into Gendo and his relationship to his son is a short sequence that breaks away from the psychological madness, and is just a very well animated shot taken from Shinji’s perspective, of him walking aggressively towards his dad, trying to get a word in.
 Another good part of this whole sequence of events is Gendo muttering, “this is why I hate kids.”
 In the end, the final conclusion of this confrontation between Shinji and his dad is something Eva was not yet ready to touch all this time, and in FINAL EVA it feels incredibly satisfying.

 But if exploration into Gendo wasn’t enough–and let me be clear, it is more than enough–the film goes out of its way to wrap up all the unfinished business with Asuka, Kaoru, and Rei, as well.
 And all orchestrated by Shinji, who goes from being an emotional mess at the start, to a therapist in the span of 2 hours.
 It is also at this point where FINAL EVA breaks the fourth wall more than any other Eva work.
 While Eva is about cool robot fights inspired by pop culture, it’s also about the real world.
 Namely, Anno Hideaki’s relationship with the real world, and perhaps how he would like otaku like him to interact with the real world, too.
 After years of Eva existing in the public consciousness, FINAL EVA knows that all Eva can do at this point is be self-referential.
 Anno gave it his all with the End of Evangelion, and with Rebuild concluded, it’s clear that rather than trying to do anything radically new with Eva’s story, the Rebuild series is all about confronting the emotional unpleasantness left over from End of Evangelion, while also taking on what a juggernaut Evangelion is as a pop-culture franchise.